ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 2.4 Engine

 The GraphQL engine acts as the main processing unit in the Ballerina GraphQL package.
-It connects all the other components in the Ballerina GraphQL package together.
+It connects all the other components in the Ballerina GraphQL service together.

 When a request is received to the GraphQL Listener, it dispatches the request to the GraphQL engine, where it extracts the document from the request, then passes it to the parser.
 Then the parser will parse the document and return an error (if there is any) or the syntax tree to the engine.
 Then the engine will validate the document against the generated schema, and then if the document is valid, the engine will execute the document.